 What’s new with apps experience on Windows 10 20H2 update

 Editor’s note: This guide includes features and improvements that appeared until Windows 10 build 19536.
 It should be noted that this guide focuses on features for consumers, as Microsoft is also adding other features aimed for enterprises, which aren’t included here.
 Although all these new changes are part of the 20H2 development.
-(This guide was originally published on December 18, 2019, and last updated on December 18, 2019.)
+(Last updated on March, 2020.)